-Since her very first visit to Australia in 1954, Her Royal Highness, Queen Elizabeth II, has captivated crowds across our nation.
+Since her very first visit to Australia in 1954, Her Majesty, Queen Elizabeth II, has captivated crowds across our nation.

 Elizabeth II was the first reigning monarch to set foot on our shores and the visit was beautifully captured in the documentary The Queen in Australia.
 The film was designed to show that, despite post-war changes to Australia’s political, social and demographic landscapes, the nation was proud to belong to the Commonwealth and its citizens held a deep affection for their monarch.

 The film shows sequences of the young Queen opening Parliament in Canberra, attending the races at Royal Randwick and enjoying a surf lifesaving carnival at Bondi Beach.
 Queen Elizabeth also made time to speak to isolated families via the Royal Flying Doctor Service radio.